|Cream, white, black, multicolored

 Things to Know When Owning a Pyrenees Husky:

 There are lots of benefits and pleasures to think about as a prospective puppy owner, but there are also a variety of needs that should be considered before adopting a Pyrenees Husky puppy.
 Here is the important stuff you should know:

-As a medium to large-sized dog, the Pyrenees Husky tends to have a hefty appetite, especially if they are exercised every day.
+As a medium- to large-sized dog, the Great Pyrenees Husky mix tends to have a hefty appetite, especially if they are exercised every day.
 Dry or wet dog food that includes a predominance of fat and protein is a good choice for puppies as it will support their rapid growth.
 Adult dogs can thrive with a diet that includes more grains and vegetables.

 Owners should provide their Pyrenees Huskies with at least 45 minutes of exercise every day, preferably in the form of walking.
 However, agility training and toy play can make up part of their exercise regimen.
 Exercise at the dog park should only be considered after successfully completing basic obedience training, as this breed tends to wander and run off.
 As the Pyrenees Husky ages, they’ll be more content spending time indoors while their owners watch a movie.

-This breed features a thick double that is gorgeous but requires some daily grooming to stay in good shape.
+The Great Pyrenees Husky mix features a thick double coat that is gorgeous but requires some daily grooming to stay in good shape.
 To prevent matting, this mixed breed should be combed daily and thoroughly brushed with a de-matting tool at least once a week.
 Trimming may become necessary if brushing doesn’t keep mats from developing.
 A special pet vacuum attachment can help get rid of loose hair, so it doesn’t end up on the floor in the living room.